material-components/material-components-ios/components/List/README.md

 Now there is ink in our cells!

 ### Self Sizing
-In order to have our cells self-size based on the content and not rely on magic number constants to decide how big our cells should be, we need to follow these steps:
+In order to have cells self-size based on content and not rely on magic number constants to decide how big they should be, we need to follow these steps:

 1. apply autoulayout constraints of our added subviews relative to each other and their superview (the cell's `contentView`).
 We need to make sure our constraints don't define static heights or widths but rather constraints that are relative or our cell won't calculate itself based on the dynamically sized content.